fblackburn1/node-red-contrib-hubitat/README.md

 ## Quick Start

-This package contains three nodes:
+This package contains 10 nodes:

 * `command`: To send command to Hubitat
 * `device`: To keep a device state.
 It fetch the device state when deployed, then listen for